 Malware is software created for malicious purposes.
 While it is commonly associated with computers, malware can also be used to attack and infect websites.

 Defacements allow cybercriminals to replace your website’s content with their own message, which often promotes a political or religious agenda.
 This attack could turn visitors away by offending them with the shocking message and/or preventing them from accessing your website entirely.
-Defacements made up 14% of incidents in Q2 2018 alone, making them one of the more common and recognizable types of malware.
+It is one of the more common and recognizable types of malware.

 Malvertising spreads malware by prompting users to click on an ad, or through a “drive-by” download, which automatically infects a visitor when they visit the site.
 Cybercriminals can either inject malicious code into an advertisement or upload their own malicious ad to an ad network that distributes the ad across millions of websites at a time.

 True to their name, backdoors are a type of malware that acts as an entry point for cybercriminals, allowing them to gain and maintain persistent access to your site.
 With access to your website, cybercriminals can expose sensitive customer data, alter your site’s appearance, and more.
-You may not notice a backdoor file, as studies show they are sophisticated enough to go undetected, yet they are popular with cybercriminals – in Q2 2018, 43 percent of infected websites had at least one backdoor file.
+You may not notice a backdoor file, as studies show they are sophisticated enough to go undetected, yet they are popular with cybercriminals.

 Unusual links or comments suddenly appearing on your site or a significant and sudden loss in traffic are all signs of SEO (search engine optimization) spam.